How to ensure your next fundraiser is a big success

 - Send home reminder notices to your parents.
 You can use ones similar to those found in our school fundraising guidebook.

 - Post information about your sale on your school website.
-Some companies provide a link that allows you to place their logo on your site.
+Some companies provide a link to place their logo on your site.

 - Place promotional signs in front of the school where parents pick up their students.